make-software/dao-contracts/docs-high-level/adding_new_contract.md

 pub mod flipper;
 ```

-Let's put some logic into the `flipper.rs` file and explain it's content.
+Let's put some logic into the `flipper.rs` file and explain its content.

 ```rust
 use casper_dao_utils::casper_dao_macros::{casper_contract_interface, Instance};